tom-andersson/icenet-paper/README.md

 setting up the conda environment (see Step 1 below):
 - `./download_paper_generated_data.sh`.
 Downloads raw data from the paper.
 From here, you could start to explore the results of the paper in more detail.
 - `python3 icenet/download_sic_data.py`.
 This is needed to plot the ground truth ice edge.
-Note this download can take 10-12 hours to complete due to the server-side monthly-average computation.
+Note this download can take anywhere from 1 to 12 hours to complete.
 - `python3 icenet/gen_masks.py`
 - `python3 icenet/plot_paper_figures.py`.
 Figures are saved in `figures/paper_figures/`.